Customized Wedding Coins

 One fantastic way to have the wedding coins presented is to place them in a white silk bag that matches the bride’s dress and to have her give them out in the receiving line.
 This ensures that everyone who comes to the wedding receives one, and it adds a wonderfully personal touch to proceedings.
 This emphasizes the fact that the wedding coins are a gift from the wedded couple to the people who have attended the wedding.

-Another way that people have handed out the wedding coins is by giving them to the flower girl or the ring bearer and asking them to make sure that everyone at the wedding has a coin.
+Another way that people have handed out the wedding coins is by giving them to the flower girl or the ring bearer and asking your coin bearers to make sure that everyone at the wedding has a coin.
 Not only does this give the youngsters something to do, it is also a wonderfully charming way to hand out the coins.

 Theme weddings are also venues where custom wedding coins can play a role.
 For example, if you are having a medieval wedding or a pirate wedding, these coins are wonderfully in keeping with your theme.
 They can be kept in a treasure chest and people can be encouraged to take one as they go by.
 Similarly, they can also be strewn on the tables as both decorations and party favors.
 On the other hand, they also add some glitz and shine to a wedding with a Mardi Gras theme or a wedding Las Vegas.
 Consider how these coins can give your wedding the flash that they need.